-Quick and easy Vegan Blueberry Cake made in 1 bowl with just 8 ingredients.
-With a golden crust and soft, fluffy, blueberry-packed sponge it's perfect for all occasions.
-It can be made in a loaf pan or round cake pan.
-The glaze is optional but recommended!
+Quick and easy Vegan Blueberry Cake made in one bowl with just 8 ingredients.
+With a golden crust and soft, fluffy, blueberry-packed sponge, it's perfect for all occasions.

 💌 SAVE THIS RECIPE!